the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

 ## [2] Deliverables

-- A `Unit Networking Project: Planning Document` in your Google Drive folder
+- A `Unit Networking Project: Planning Document` - Google doc.
+This is where you will plan your project.
-- A `project-networking` repository containing the following files:
+- A `project-networking` repository containing the following:
-   - `models.py` - when this file is run, the game should begin in the terminal.
-It will contain most of the logic of the game
+  - `\app`
+    - `models.py` - This is where you will define your model.
-    - `views.py` - your View class should handle all the printing to the terminal and user interactions
+    - `views.py` - This is where you will define your routes and endpoints.
+  - `database.sqlite` - This is your database file.
-    - `README.md` This is documentation for your project for other people who may want to use your project.
+  - `README.md` This is documentation for your project.
 - `Unit Networking Project: Self-Assessment` - Google doc.
-This is where you will self-assess your final project.
+This is where you will self-assess your project.

-**You can find more documentation about what each of the files should contain within the README.md file.**

 ### [Timeline]